MidnightWarren/Nightstand/Readme.md

 Books are enjoyable---when they look right.
-I've used some pretty decent ePub and PDF apps, but something was always lacking in all the apps I tried for scanned books (usually in a jpeg or png format.)
+I've used some pretty decent ePub and PDF apps, but something was always lacking in all the apps I tried for scanned books (jpeg or png format.)

 Well, I had enough.
 I wanted to take a folder filled with images, and spit out a clean, easy to use webpage that can run on any device.